chokc03/Portfolio/README.md

 ### Things to improve

 - When a empty link is selected from the website, the pin function is being diabled.
 - Lack of Responsive Feature
+- Lack of managing re-useable components and styles such as buttons